- You will use the Observation Guide as you proceed to the core interviews

 - Does this sound genuine, as if the physician really means it?
 Or does the statement sound routine, something the physician says without really connecting to the patient’s meaning?

-With regard to self-awareness, we have already noted that the physician seems unaware that she is making a number of assumptions and comes to premature conclusions on several issues.
-While she is not judgmental, her failure to follow up on patient cues and adjust her pacing and tone to that of the patient reveals a narrow approach.
+With regard to self-awareness, we have already noted that the physician seems unaware that he is making a number of assumptions and comes to premature conclusions on several issues.
+While he is not judgmental, his failure to follow up on patient cues and adjust his pacing and tone to that of the patient reveals a narrow approach.
 Open-minded interviewers are flexible and ready to receive and respond to anything they hear and see.
 They are not focused on just their agenda and attempt to connect with the patient to find common ground.
 We can see in this interview that the attitudes are the basis for a non-patient-centred style.

 Chronic pain, version 1, scenario 1